 Oh dear.
-We gave the Plain Language Bill a plain language brushover:
+We gave the Plain Language Bill a plain Englishbrushover:

-The good news is that we’ve noticed loads of businesses and government agencies have already been putting work into using plain language, paired with a broader focus on reaching accessibility design standards.
+The good news is that we’ve noticed loads of businesses and government agencies have already been putting work into using plain language in website content and more, paired with a broader focus on reaching accessibility design standards.

 However, using plain language in your communications is a bit like sweeping the floor but leaving the door open – the dust will keep creeping in, and your battle will be ongoing.
 Plain language requires a perennial vigilance for the verbose vernacular (that’s a wee plain language joke for ya).